Dhanushpraboo/Inverse-of-matrix/README.md

 # Inverse-of-matrix

 ## AIM:
-To find the inverse of matrix using numpy
+To find the inverse of array using numpy

 ## ALGORITHM: